hevronig/hevronig.github.io/_posts/2015-3-28-San-Diego.md

 title: Travel log
 ---

+### San Diego
-Before embarking on the trip I made a stop at San Diego State University to visit Forest Rohwer's lab for a check out dive and to pick up some necessary gear for the cruise.
+Before embarking on the Line Islands cruise I made a stop at San Diego State University to visit Forest Rohwer's lab for a check out dive and to pick up some necessary gear for the cruise.
 It was a great opportunity to meet with many like minded scientists sharing my interest in marine microbes, and get a fresh perspective on doing science.

 And of course the food and beer, oh!